stashapp/Stash-Docs/docs/beginner-guides/guide-to-scraping.md

   - navigation
 ---

+!!! warning
+    This is StashDB focused guide and is no longer actively maintained.
+For the most up-to-date information on scraping scenes via stash-box endpoints, please see [Scraping scenes via stash-box](/guides/scraping-scenes-via-stash-box/).

 The following is our recommended procedure for new Stash users who want to get info for their scenes as quickly, easily, and as accurately as possible.
 Pulling info directly from StashDB is still the best option, but unfortunately this will not always be possible.
 Alternative methods are also covered for when StashDB doesn't have what you need.
 This is an expanded version of @Scruffy's [pinned post](https://discord.com/channels/559159668438728723/798641040029777980/997893396733640737){:target="_blank"} in the **#stashdb-general** channel in our Discord.
 Go there if you'd like something more succinct and direct.
 Hopefully this guide will reduce the pain and frustration for those who are lost and don't know where to start.

 **The following sections are in this particular order for a reason, so please follow this guide from the beginning**.